anchpop/Zoda/zoda-lang/src/code_samples.md

         -- this error message shows up when someone attempts to pass the a function to `serialize` directly. serialize = "You are attempting to serialize a function, but functions cannot be serialized"

+`has-trait` declarations for a trait `MyTrait a b c` must be either in the same file as the trait is defined, or in the same file as the type `a`, `b`, or `c` is defined.

 # Tuples